commfish/seak_sablefish/README.md

 ## Data

 Fisheries-independent data and inputs to the `TMB` model are made available under [`data/`](https://github.com/commfish/seak_sablefish/tree/master/data) of this repository.
 These include biological data and indices of effort.
-Fisheries-dependent data are not made public to protect fishermen and processor confidentiality, but may be obtained through a formal data request to ADF&G. All `SQL` queries used to obtain data are found in [`r/0_querynclean_data.r`](https://github.com/commfish/seak_sablefish/blob/master/r/0_querynclean_data.R).
+Fisheries-dependent data are not made public to protect fishermen and processor confidentiality, but may be obtained through a formal data request to ADF&G. All descriptions of the data, `SQL` queries, and subsequent manipulations to the data are found in [`r/0_querynclean_data.r`](https://github.com/commfish/seak_sablefish/blob/master/r/0_querynclean_data.R).

 The following product recovery rates for sablefish were used: